Can Children of Undocumented Immigrants Legally Stay in the U.S.?

 The 14th Amendment and Rights of Children Born in the U.S.

-The 14th Amendment is also understood to prohibit children born to foreign visitors, ambassadors, consuls, and so on from becoming citizens.
-The rationale is that there's no rational basis to award them citizenship simply because their parents happened to be in the United States on the errand of their native country at the time a child was born.
+However, it doesn't cover everyone.
+For example, it is understood to prohibit children born to foreign visitors, ambassadors, consuls, and so on from becoming citizens.
+The rationale is that there's no logical basis upon which to award them citizenship simply because their parents happened to be in the United States, on the errand of their native country, at the time the child was born.

 Children of Undocumented Immigrants Who Were Not Born in the U.S.